Cart Transform: Update Lines Operation

 Tip

 To use price mapping, add a Variant Price Mapping block before the Update Lines block.
-The mapping block reads pricing data from a metafield and makes it available as a variable.
+See Variant Price Mapping below for configuration and the CSV format.

 Load All Fields from Attribute